-In this case, the Plan Proponent believes that Class 1 is impaired and that holders of claims in this class are therefore entitled to vote to accept or reject the Plan.
+In this case, the Plan Proponent believes that Class 1 and 2 are impaired and that holders of claims in those classes are, therefore, entitled to vote to accept or reject the Plan.
 The Debtor believes that there are no unimpaired creditors, the holders of such claims, if any, do not have the right to vote to accept or reject the Plan.